Transcorp's CEO Omogiafo Advocates for Equitable Energy Access and Gender Inclusion

 Dave Ibemere, a journalist at Legit.ng, has been reporting on business for over ten years.
 He has deep knowledge of the Nigerian economy, stock market, and general market trends.

-She stated this during the HERizon Summit, a central feature of the Future Investment Initiative (FII) currently underway in Riyadh, Saudi Arabia.
+She spoke during the HERizon Summit, a central feature of the Future Investment Initiative (FII), currently underway in Riyadh, Saudi Arabia.

-She said that there is a need for practical energy transition strategies that balance access in underpowered regions, such as Africa, where millions still lack reliable energy sources.
+She said that practical energy transition strategies that balance access in underpowered regions, such as Africa, where millions still lack reliable energy sources, are needed.

 Omogiafo underscored Transcorp's commitment to bridging the energy gap in Africa.